koriaf/ausdigital-nry/docs/1.0/index.md

  * Each element in `hoc_head` list MUST contain a `network` attribute.
  * The value of `network` attribute MUST be a valid business identifier URN per the DCP and DCL specifications.
  * Each element in `hoc_head` list MUST contain an `ac_code` attribute.
- * The HOC Header MAY be published directly with its content-address (e.g. `/ipfs/Qmcov9Bx5SiAT281UmCQUCyGUKU2VFYYSK31XqXq8S8edu`).
+ * The HOC Header MUST be available directly with its content-address (e.g. `/ipfs/Qmcov9Bx5SiAT281UmCQUCyGUKU2VFYYSK31XqXq8S8edu`).
  * The HOC Header MAY be published with its content-address as its name within the directory-like collection that was gazetted to the blockchain (e.g. `/ipfs/QmS5EogHn2MtSBsQ4wXFEPeiA1zWPfaEbumWEJJNsUWuW2/Qmcov9Bx5SiAT281UmCQUCyGUKU2VFYYSK31XqXq8S8edu`).

+IPFS note: if you follow last item (publish HOC Header indirectly, as a part of the HOC Archive) then previous one (direct accessibility) will be fulfilled automatically.

 The `ac_code` partially defines the protocol for accessing the record referenced in the `hoc_detail` attribute.
 The meaning of the `ac_code` is dependent on the `network`.
 In other words, the `ac_code` is interpreted in the context of the `network`.